 Greater Sage-Grouse Conservation

 Secretary of the Interior Ryan Zinke has initiated a formal comment period as part of a process to weaken or eliminate landmark conservation plans that are helping to ensure the survival of the Greater Sage-Grouse.
-In addition, there is a meeting on November 9 for concerned members of the public.
 (Learn more…)

 Protect the Arctic Refuge

-The Arctic National Wildlife Refuge still urgently needs your help.
-Yesterday, the Senate Energy and Natural Resources Committee heard testimony on opening up the Arctic Refuge to oil and gas exploration as a way to generate revenue for the federal tax plan.
+The Arctic National Wildlife Refuge still urgently needs your help, even through the bill opening it to oil and gas exploration has passed.
 We must continue to spread the message that this iconic American treasure, which is home to 200 species of birds, should not be opened to exploration.
 (Learn more…)

 Getting Green Laws: Environmental Topics in the Colorado Legislature